 whose factory was situated alongside, used it.
 It was not fully enclosed until

-the summer of 1955, when Briggs Sports moved out to Rush Green Road, and Dagenham FC moved from the Arena.
+the summer of 1955, when Briggs Sports (later Ford United) moved out to Rush Green Road, and Dagenham FC moved from the Arena.
 During that summer they levelled and re-seeded the pitch, and removed the stones from the playing surface.
-They then extended the banking and the terracing.
-The only cover was a tiny wooden stand, which was steep and narrow, and had a few rows of seating, on the far side of the ground.
+They then extended the Pondfield End banking and the terracing.
+The only cover was a tiny wooden stand, which was steep and narrow, and had a few rows of seating, on the North side of the ground.

 The original main stand (right) was built that autumn and was opened on 7th January 1956 by

 JW Bowers who was then, the chairman of the Essex County FA.
 The first match was an Essex Senior Cup tie with Harwich & Parkeston and the score was 6-0 - the Dagenham line up for that game was Skinner, Hutson, Cresswell, Warrior, Knight, Constable, Brooks, Bridge, Cullen, Newman, Lunn.
 Goalscorers were Warrier, Bridge, Newman and a hat trick from Cullen.
 It was reported that the

 During the summer of 1956, the turnstile block at the Victoria Road side of the ground was added, and the men's toilets situated at the Victoria Road end were also built.
 In the summer of 1958, the cover over the north side was erected, at a cost of £1,400 - a substantial sum in those days.

 The first floodlit match at Victoria Road was Dagenham v Woodford in the FA Youth Cup on 26th September 1957 and the first senior match was friendly against Rainham Town on 19th March 1958.